evannetwork/evannetwork.github.io/tutorial/first-steps.md

 Here we have the first big difference to any classical multi-user system: there is no central place where user credentials are stored.
 An account is just a private key, and each user has full control over where it is stored.
 It usually never leaves the computer you are sitting in front of.
 As does the password, it's never transmitted over the network.
-If you do want to use your account from a different machine, you have to explicitely import it.
+If you do want to use your account from a different machine, you have to explicitely ex- and import it.

-So, while your credentials are private, local and under your full control, the profile data associated with it are global, equally accessible from anywhere, stored on potentially any and every machine participating in the evan.network, impossible to delete as long as there is at least one client left.
+So, while your credentials are private, local and under your full control, the profile data associated with it are global, equally accessible from anywhere, stored on potentially every machine participating in the evan.network and impossible to delete as long as there is at least one client left.

 This is what we call the Smart Contract.
 Why smart?
-Because although it is stored "everywhere", you can only do anything with it, if you have the credentials.
+Because although it is stored "everywhere", you can only do everything with it in case you have the credentials.
 The access happens through a strictly defined interface.
 If you don't want anyone else to read your data, you store it encrypted.
 If you want to freely share it, you store it plain.
-Either way, only yourself and the people you have authorized to do so can change anything.
+Either way, only yourself and the people you have authorized to do so can implement changes.
 No one holds and controls the data exclusively, no one can read it, unless you allow him to.

 ## [Let's have a Look at your Profile and Data](/tutorial/dashboard)
 You are logged in already, aren't you?